swvanderlaan/qklearn/README.md

 //Specify the target variable in the data file.
 This is used
 ```

-You can run an experiment using a predefined config file (e.g. `config.txt`) following the rules described above as follows:
+You can run an experiment using a predefined config file (e.g. `config.txt`, following the rules described above) as follows:

 ```python
 from qklearn import execute_experiment_kfold